 Short-term: offers a home to a child of any age until difficulties at home are resolved or alternative plans can be made for their future.
 This may just be for a few days but is usually for at least a number of months, or a year or more.

 Long-term care of teenagers: Caring for a young person as they grow up until they are ready to live independently.

 Permanent: Supporting a child who, in general, will be between 5 and 12 years of age when they first come into care.
 They will be fully part of the carers family for the remainder of their childhood and hopefully throughout their adult life.

-Skills Level 2 (Fee-Paid): Having the skills and experience to care full-time for children and young people, sibling groups, and/or those with complex needs, while working closely with the Fostering Service, for example supporting other carers, helping with training or with recruitment of new carers.
+Skills Level 2 (Fee-Paid): Having the skills and experience to care full-time for older children and young people, sibling groups, and/or those with complex needs.
+Skills level carers will work closely with the Fostering Service, for example supporting other carers, helping with training or with recruitment of new carers.
 All fee-paid carers must have, or be committed to working towards the Diploma in Child Care Level 3.
 Carers will receive enhanced payments.
 Skills level carers can provide short-term, long-term or permanent placements.

 Zipwire - Multi-dimensional Treatment Foster Care (MTFC): MTFC carers provide care to children over the age of 11 who have more complex and challenging needs.
 MTFC will be an alternative to residential care or custody for most children on the programme.
 MTFC carers can provide either full-time or short break care.
 Please follow this link for more information about the new Zipwire MTFC programme.